 Focus on the Future

 Your baby will come to you at just the right time.
-Make it a special day by celebrating the fact that you are a mother-to-be.
+Make Mother’s Day special by celebrating the fact that you are a mother-to-be.
 The timeline may not be clear, but you know you are doing all you can to move towards motherhood.

 Just because you’re waiting to be chosen by a birth mother doesn’t mean you have to sit around and wait.
 Instead of getting stuck in a funk, use Mother’s Day as an incentive to move your adoption forward.